 - Ages 14-18

-First launched in the summer of 2017, the Sultana Education Foundation is working in partnership with the College of William and Mary’s Virginia Institute of Marine Science (VIMS) to offer an Seven-Day Kayak Trip for high school students featuring a new emphasis on coastal estuarine studies.
+The Sultana Education Foundation is again proud to partner with the College of William and Mary’s Virginia Institute of Marine Science (VIMS) to offer an Seven-Day Kayak Trip for high school students featuring an emphasis on coastal estuarine studies.
 A central goal of this program is to expose high school students to academic tracks and professional careers related to environmental science.

-The first four days of the program are based from Sultana’s wilderness camp on the Nanticoke River, from which the group can paddle the Nanticoke River, Pocomoke River, and Blackwater National Wildlife Refuge by day, while tent camping at night.
-Participants will also visit the University of Maryland’s Horn Point Oyster Sanctuary, where they will meet with staff scientists and graduate students to learn more about the operations of one of the United State’s largest oyster hatcheries.
+The first four days of the program take place at a Nature Conservancy wilderness camp on the Nanticoke River.
+From This location the group can paddle the Nanticoke River, Pocomoke River, and Blackwater National Wildlife Refuge by day, while tent camping at night.
+Participants will also visit the University of Maryland’s Horn Point Oyster Sanctuary, where they will meet with staff scientists and graduate students to learn more about the operations of one of the United States’ largest oyster hatcheries.

 Logistics & Details